-A portion of the proceeds of the Bonds will be used to carry out a current refunding of the City's Municipal Light and Power Improvement and Refunding Revenue Bonds, 2011A (the "Refunded Bonds"), as shown below, to achieve debt service savings.
+Depending on market conditions, a portion of the proceeds of the Bonds will be used to carry out a current refunding of the City's Municipal Light and Power Improvement and Refunding Revenue Bonds, 2011A (the "Refunding Candidates"), as shown below, to achieve debt service savings.
+The Refunding Candidates that are refunded with the proceeds of the Bonds will be identified in the Bond Documents as the "Refunded Bonds."
 The Refunded Bonds will be called on the closing date for the Bonds at the redemption price shown in the table below.